-Sudbury model schools have a unique education philosophy that may be difficult to understand.
+Sudbury model schools have a unique educational philosophy that may be difficult to understand.
 Below we compare it to other schools including Montessori schools, Waldorf schools, Progressive schools, homeschooling, and traditional schools.

 Sudbury Model Schools vs. Montessori Schools